Anoushka-W/EnchantedEditions-LibraryManagementSystem/README.md

 # Enchanted Editions- Library management system
 Enchanted Editions is a modern and intuitive Library Management System designed to meet the needs of both library users and librarians.
-It provides a user-friendly interface for patrons to browse and search books, while equipping librarians with tools to efficiently manage library operations such as adding or deleting books.
+It provides a user-friendly interface for users to browse and search books, while equipping librarians with tools to efficiently manage library operations such as adding or deleting books.

 **Features-**